 To read Barry Lopez is to commune with a deep thinker.
 His writings have frequently been compared to those of Henry David Thoreau, as he brings a depth of erudition to the text by immersing himself in his surroundings, deftly integrating his environmental and humanitarian concerns.
+In his fiction, he frequently addresses issues of intimacy, ethics, and identity.
 In his nonfiction, he often examines the relationship between human culture and physical landscape.
-In his fiction, he frequently addresses issues of intimacy, ethics, and identity.
+His new memoir is titled Horizon (Knopf, March 19, 2019).

 Barry Lopez is best known as the author of Arctic Dreams, for which he received the National Book Award.
 Among his other nonfiction books are About This Life and Of Wolves and Men, which was a National Book Award finalist.
 He is also the author of several award-winning works of fiction, including Field Notes, Winter Count, and a novella-length fable, Crow and Weasel.
-His recent work includes Light Action in the Caribbean, a collection of stories, and Resistance, a book of interrelated stories—Lopez’s eloquent response to the recent ideological changes in American society.
+His recent work includes Light Action in the Caribbean, Resistance—Lopez’s eloquent response to the recent ideological changes in American society, and a short story collaboration with artist Barry Moser titled Outside.
 He is also the co-editor with Debra Gwartney of Home Ground: Language for an American Landscape, a landmark work of language, geography, and folklore.
 His books, along with his magazine work, reflect a life of travel and cultural inquiry that has taken him to more than ninety countries.
-His most recent book is a short story collaboration with artist Barry Moser titled Outside.

 Barry Lopez has received numerous awards and prizes, including the Honorary Geographer 2011 Award from the Association of American Geographers (past recipients have been Barbara Kingsolver, Paul Krugman, and John McPhee), as well as the Literature Award from the American Academy of Arts and Letters, the John Burroughs and John Hay Medals, a Guggenheim Foundation Fellowship, five National Science Foundation Fellowships, a Lannan Foundation Fellowship, as well as Pushcart Prizes in fiction and nonfiction.
 In 2017 he was awarded the University of Texas at Austin’s Dobie Paisano International Residency Prize.
 His essay "Sliver of Sky" was selected for Best American Essays 2014 and was a finalist for the National Magazine Award in Essays and Criticism.
 He has written for The New York Times Magazine, Harper’s, The American Scholar, The Paris Review, Orion, Outside, and National Geographic.
 He lives in rural Western Oregon.